 India’s support of economic reforms and structural changes have resulted in high growth rates and substantial reductions in poverty.
 By embracing technology to improve service delivery in important sectors, the country is poised to significantly enhance the lives of its citizens and its role in the global economy.

-The India Program at the Stanford King Center on Global Development provides the means for Stanford faculty and students to engage with India in this process, through research, student programs, and collaborations with research centers and institutions in India.
-Conferences and workshops enable the exchange of ideas between researchers, policy makers, and business and community leaders, from India and other countries.
+The King Center on Global Development facilitates rigorous research, student engagement, and collaboration between Stanford faculty and students with research centers and institutions in India.
+Conferences and workshops promote knowledge sharing between researchers, policymakers, and business and community leaders from India and other countries.

 Research and Collaboration

-The program collaborates with institutions in India to organize events, including an annual conference on Indian economic policy and regular workshops featuring Stanford faculty research.
-The program also hosts India’s leading policy makers, providing opportunities for the Stanford community to interact with key influencers.
+The King Center collaborates with institutions in India to organize events, including conferences on Indian economic policy and workshops featuring Stanford faculty research.
+The center also hosts India’s leading policy makers, providing opportunities for the Stanford community to interact with key influencers.

 The center’s Undergraduate Field Research Assistant Program gives undergraduate students the opportunity to work alongside a Stanford faculty member and with a local partner on-the-ground.
 In two experiences for summer 2020, undergraduate students will have the opportunity to evaluate how civics education affects women’s political representation and participation, as well as assess the impact of interventions to preserve the livelihoods of local artisans.